-In order to increase security, Coveo provides encryption of customer data at rest.
+To increase security, Coveo provides encryption of customer data at rest.
 Keys are stored in a highly secured facility, inaccessible by Coveo itself and rotated yearly.
 Moreover, Coveo now has a comprehensive disaster recovery plan.
 This plan was successfully tested during a drill imitating a real-life scenario.

-Search all Items Within the Content Browser
+Search All Items Within the Content Browser

 Better Support of Source Security Models

-The Coveo Cloud Platform now provides a better integration between cloud and on-premises security permissions models.
+The Coveo Cloud platform now provides a better integration between cloud and on-premises security permissions models.
 System administrators are allowed to directly use, for instance, Salesforce specific user identity when querying the index instead of an email security based identity.